zommuter/getting-things-not-so-done/README.md

 * [ ] Getting things not-so-done
   * [ ] Have CodeMirror automatically use spell-checking when GitHub-editing Markdown
+  * [ ] should internal anchor-links work in preview?
   * [ ] or change the work-flow, e.g. use Abricotine locally (with an on-save commit/pull?)
   * [ ] a TOC would be nice.
 But will this project remain monolithic?
   * [ ] Convert this into a github page